We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 The third Kanji is just a connector, and the last Kanji means long life or longevity.

-This often gets translated as "Mind Sword Body", or "Spirit, Sword and Body as One".
+气剑体一致 often gets translated as “Mind Sword Body,” or “Spirit, Sword, and Body as One.”
 But I think these translations don't tell you enough about what this is really saying.

-In this context, 気, which is the modern Japanese version of 氣, means spiritual and unseen energy or "life energy".
+In this context, 気, which is the modern Japanese version of 氣, means spiritual and unseen energy or “life energy.”
 In some cases, 気 can be translated as spirit, feeling, or nature.
-If defined as mind, it's more about invisible or intangible part of one's mind (or soul).
+If defined as the mind, it's more about the invisible or intangible parts of one's mind (or soul).

 剣 is the Japanese version of 劍 meaning sword.